zephyrproject-rtos/zephyr/doc/introduction/introducing_zephyr.rst

 The Zephyr kernel offers a number of features that distinguish it from other small-footprint OSes:

-**Single address-space**
-   Combines application-specific code
-   with a custom kernel to create a monolithic image that gets loaded and executed on a system's hardware.
-Both the application code and kernel code execute in a single shared address space.

 **Highly configurable / Modular for flexibility** Allows an application to incorporate *only* the capabilities it needs as it needs them, and to specify their quantity and size.

 **Cross Architecture**
    Supports a wide variety of :ref:`supported boards<boards>` with different CPU architectures and developer tools.
 Contributions have added support for an increasing number of SoCs, platforms, and drivers.

-**Compile-time resource definition**
-   Allows system resources
-   to be defined at compile-time, which reduces code size and increases performance for resource-limited systems.

-**Minimal and Configurable error checking**
-   Provides minimal runtime error checking to reduce code size and increase performance.
-An optional error-checking infrastructure is provided to assist in debugging during application development.

 **Memory Protection**
    Implements configurable architecture-specific stack-overflow protection,